gianlazz/Lazztech.Cloud/GianDevNotes.md

 Here's some more info about the `depends_on` paramter for docker-compose: https://docs.docker.com/compose/compose-file/#depends_on

-I wonder if it doesn't work with `lazztech.ObsidianPresences.vision.microservice.webapi` as the network baseurl despite it working with curl from the container terminal because of some aspnet issue with capitalization?
+I wonder if it doesn't work with `lazztech.Cloud.vision.microservice.webapi` as the network baseurl despite it working with curl from the container terminal because of some aspnet issue with capitalization?
 Because this network alias does seem to be case sensistive.

 Yup so case sensistivity in urls seems to be the issue!
 When I put a breakpoint in the pages code making a new Uri from the base url it doesn't retain the case sensitivity in most of the fields I saw when I moused over it.
 And the casing matters.